allister-grange/unified-devops/README.md

 ## next steps

 - next action
-  - [ ] test to see if h2 is used on the api
-  - [ ] split out the common set up ansible file into 3 files
+  - [X] split out the common set up ansible file into 3 files
+    - [ ] only push up the DB backups if it's PROD, don't take the backup scripts if I am doing a non-prod build
+    - [ ] only configuration files should change if it's prod/non-prod where I can